Corporate Governance Statement

 Principle 6: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.

-CVs of the directors are disclosed in the Annual Report.
+CVs of the directors are disclosed in the Annual Report and on the Directors page on this site.
 Each of the directors maintains up to date skills by a combination of technical journals and courses.
 As an exploration and mining Company the main skills required by the Board are in the area of geology and mining.
-Russell Lamming is a qualified geologist and Dave Reeves is a qualified mining engineer, each with a long history of achievement in this area.
+Russell Lamming is a qualified geologist and Dave Reeves and Graham Stacey are qualified mining engineers, each with a long history of achievement in this area.
 Importantly, each of them has also been in charge of the construction and operation of mines.

 Brian Moritz is a Chartered Accountant.
 In addition to his financial skills he has been registered as a Nominated Adviser and has wide experience of corporate transactions.